-The MHRA continued to argue that mesh complications were rare and responded to campaigners emails with a cut and paste reply, patronisingly reminding women that “all surgery has risks”, as though they were not already aware of this fact.
-They referred to their Adverse Event Reporting system, which had received very few reports of complications.
+The MHRA continued to argue that mesh complications were rare and responded to campaigners emails with a cut-and-paste reply, reminding women that “all surgery has risks”.
+They referred to their Adverse Event Reporting system, which had very few reports of complications.

 There were also numbers of stories in the press about the poor regulation of devices in the UK and the lack of transparency where device regulation was concerned.
 I contacted the MHRA to request information about the TVT implant, asking which notifying body had approved the TVT device and on what evidence.
-I received a reply which was undoubtedly intended to bamboozle and confuse and to essentially hide the fact that they could not really provide me with the answers.
+I received a reply which was confusing and intended to hide the fact that they could not really provide me with the answers.

-In the meantime, Lord Howe’s report on the PiP implant scandal was published, following investigations into the faulty breast implants.
-Although the MHRA escaped full-on blame for the scandal, in which women were implanted with implants filled with industrial-grade silicone exposing them to increased risks, it was noted that lessons must be learned and recommendations for future improvements were made.
-These included recommendations to use rich sources of information.
-“The MHRA needs to look at how it gathers evidence so it is able to identify problems early.”
+In the meantime, Lord Howe’s report on the PiP implant scandal was published, following investigations into faulty breast implants.
+Although the MHRA escaped direct blame for the scandal, in which women received implants filled with industrial-grade silicone, it was noted that lessons must be learned and recommendations for future improvements were made.
+These included recommendations to use rich sources of information: “The MHRA needs to look at how it gathers evidence so it is able to identify problems early.”

 In a BMJ article Carl Heneghan pointed out the need for implants to have rigorous assessment of evidence and adequate device reporting.
 Although much focus is given to registries as a source of post-marketing surveillance, there is a lack of strategy in this area.
 Dr Heneghan noted that the PiP implant scandal was a straightforward story popular with the press because there were clearly bad practices on the part of the manufacturer; however, the problems with some metal-on-metal hip and other implants are “much more complicated”.

-Further campaigning kept up the pressure on the MHRA and they once again reluctantly convened another closed meeting with surgeons and manufacturers.
+Further campaigning kept up the pressure on the MHRA and they once again reluctantly arranged another closed meeting with surgeons and manufacturers.

 Susanne Ludgate, medical device director at the MHRA, pronounced that she was listening to the concerns of mesh sufferers, and agreed to meetings with the head of both UK support groups to demonstrate her commitment.
-Sadly, these efforts were later shown to be somewhat of a sham listening exercise.
+Sadly, these efforts were later shown to be tokensim.

 The ‘York Report’

 As a concession to campaigners, the MHRA announced they were commissioning a report into issues surrounding mesh.
 This news was met with joy amongst many mesh victims that the regulating body was finally going to do its job and seek the truth through a wide-ranging investigation.
-Unfortunately, it was these patients who were to later find out the truth when the disappointing report came out: that this report was simply an exercise in deflecting potential blame and criticism away from the MHRA in the shadow of the recent Pip and De Puy hip scandals.
+Unfortunately, it campaigners later find out the truth when the disappointing report came out: this report was simply an exercise in deflecting potential blame and criticism away from the MHRA in the shadow of the recent Pip and De Puy implant scandals.